lingeringsocket/shlurd/docs/language.md

 Homelander.

-> Which supe has a nemesis?
+> Which supes have a nemesis?

 Homelander and Starlight.

-> Which supe exists?
+> Which supes exist?

 Homelander, Starlight, and Lamplighter.

-> Which supe is idealistic?
+> Which supes are idealistic?

 Starlight.
 ```